A levels include: Psychology, French and Spanish

 What I’m doing now:

 Now I am a qualified teacher, teaching A Level Psychology to both first and second year students.
-I continue to hold the role of a Duke of Edinburgh Supervisor and am also the Student Union Coordinator.
-This most recent position has been a fantastic opportunity in terms of further supporting the students, liaising more with staff members across college and organising large-scale student events.
+Experiencing some cross college responsibilities during my time at Esher has provided fantastic opportunities in terms of further supporting the students, liaising more with staff members across college and organising large-scale student events.